 Words and terms defined in the Prospectus have the same meaning in this Supplement unless otherwise stated herein.
-The Sub-Fund is established pursuant to the UCITS Regulations and this Supplement shall be construed accordingly and will comply with the Central Bank UCITS Regulations, and as further restricted herein and/or the Prospectus.
+The Sub-Fund is established pursuant to the UCITS Regulations and this Supplement shall be construed accordingly and will comply with the Central Bank UCITS Regulations.